Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

   [ ] - Entry ticket
-  [ ] - Different documents, entry passes, work permits, baggage, visas, marriage licenses, bribes, [ ] - Randomly toggle the lights on and off like people are using the rooms
+  [ ] - Different documents, entry passes, work permits, baggage, visas, marriage licenses, bribes, [ ] - Randomly toggle the lights on and off like people are using the rooms [ ] - Fix text on main menu and other scenes with background photos
 ### Gameplay
   [ ] - Reduce lead time for missiles
   [ ] - Faster project or more centralized location for missile